jonathanneels/Holochess/README.md

 For commercial uses contact me (for non-profit causes, please download and have fun).

 Important 2:
-I have nothing to do with Star Wars (Disney).
-This is a fan-based mode, without any means to gain profit.
+I have nothing to do with Star Wars (Disney), Star Trek or Onitama.
+These are fan-based modes, without any means to gain profit (and enough different to be unique).